 Shiva’s power is a natural attribute to balance the evil with good and to harmonize the universe with powers of rage, if at all, necessary.
 In order to bring a collective good!
 He is a balancer, not just the destructor and the power that reverberates joy and purity for all mankind.

 There is more to Shiv than what we’ve understood from the poster-perfect depictions of his masculinity.

 How come most of our own narratives and ideations spun around Shiv either deal with his utter machismo or his buoyant flamboyant power?
 How little is made of him being the father he was, the true lover he is and the selfless family man that he has led an entire life for!

-Lord Shiv, by no plausible drop at mythology, is a perfect rendition of a holy power.
+Lord Shiva, by no plausible drop at mythology, is a perfect rendition of holy power.
 He isn’t perfect.
 Shiv bridges the gap between the man being imperfect and his desire to attain perfection.

 The troubles, according to mythology, in finding true communion with his love, Parvati Ji, the years of manic wandering for self-realization, the very attributes that have made him both ‘Bhole Nath’ and ‘Devon ke Dev’, all signify Shiv being a tremendous journeyman.

 There have been instances where he’s doubted himself and where he’s been confronted with doubt.
 But he survives for he works on himself around a familial structure he has chosen for himself.
 That’s a Shiv we hardly come to read or ponder over.